cutting-room-floor/tilemill-reference-layer/readme.md

 This TileMill plugin adds a custom map as a reference layer to your TileMill projects.

+This reference layer will be visible while designing & previewing a map, but will not be included in any exports.

 ## Installation

 The plugin should be available from the Plugins panel in TileMill.